firecracker-microvm/firecracker/docs/network-setup.md

 Alternatively, if you are using firectl, add --tap-device=tap0/AA:FC:00:00:00:01` to your command line.

-*Note:* When `guest_mac` is not explicitely specified, a MAC address is generated and assigned to the network interface.
-This address is included in the result of GET `/vm/config`.

 ## In The Guest

 Once you have booted the guest, bring up networking within the guest: